martinholecekmax/DeepSearch/README.md

 print(metrics) # ['angular', 'euclidean', 'manhattan', 'hamming', 'dot']
 ```

-The metrics are case sensitive and must be specified exactly as shown above.
+The metrics are case-sensitive and must be specified exactly as shown above.

 ## Impact of Image Quantity on Processing Time